ElementsProject/lightning/README.md

 If the two blockheights drift apart it might be necessary to intervene.

 ### Developers

 Developers wishing to contribute should start with the developer guide [here](doc/HACKING.md).
+You should also configure with `--enable-developer` to get additional checks and options.

 [blockstream-store-blog]: https://blockstream.com/2018/01/16/en-lightning-charge/
 [std]: https://github.com/lightningnetwork/lightning-rfc